Read Time 3 Minutes

 If your inner child met your adult self, they would share a plate of 4:20 Nachos at Wasabi Juan’s.
 The dish combines the nostalgic crunch of Doritos with an umami burst of raw tuna, sweet unagi sauce, spicy mayo and cool avocado.
 It’s a seemingly impossible combination that just works, which sums up everything I love about this locally owned Birmingham restaurant.
-With a new food truck and a Highway 280 location opening soon, there are more ways than ever to get your sushi burrito fix.
+With a new food truck, a new Highway 280 location and more to come, there are more ways than ever to get your sushi burrito fix.

 1. Food Truck